-How Much RAM Do You Really Need for Gaming?
-2020 Edition
+How Much RAM Do You Really Need for Gaming in 2020?

 System requirements for PC games are something that has always been steadily increasing the demand on our computers.
 You'll notice that more and more RAM seems to be required as we progress to new generations of components.
 Luckily as these requirements increase, the technology becomes more affordable, stopping us from spending every last dollar on our glorious rigs.